SOLAS-TTRPG/SOLAS/README.md

 ### Elemental Ancestor
 You are resistant to one elemental damage type (Acid, Poison, Fire, Cold, or Lightning) of your choice, which cannot be changed later.
 You also roll with advantage when attacking with this type of damage.

 *Your power may come from primordials, dragons, or something else entirely.
-This usually manifests in a different body color palette, dealing in reds and oranges for fire, etc.*
+This usually manifests in a unique bodily color palette, with reds and oranges for fire, etc.*

 ### Lucky
 Once per rest when you make a roll, you may re-roll all of the dice.
 You must use the new result.

+### Runewoven
+When casting a spell, you can use a combination of **heart** or **focus** points to equal the original cost.
+Likewise, when you're healed, you can regain a combination of **heart** or **focus** points instead of just heart.
+Once per rest when you lose **heart**, you can instead choose to lose a combination of **heart** or **focus** points that is equal to the original amount.

+*Your connection to magic is much more than knowledge, it's what keeps you alive.
+This could manifest as runic etchings carved into your skin/exterior, a cracked appearance with a dull glow coming through, etc.*

 ### Twilit
 You no longer need to sleep to fully recover heart, instead only requiring 4 hours of concious meditation.